mosra/m.css/documentation/test_python/content/docs.rst

     This is detailed class docs.
 Here I *also* hate how it needs to be indented.

+.. py:class:: content.AnotherClass

+    This class has external details but summary from the docstring.

 .. py:data:: content.CONSTANT
     :summary: This is finally a docstring for ``content.CONSTANT``